-Now an amount should be received in trust and shall also be held in trust to qualify for exemption.
-An amount received in trust but not held in trust shall not qualify for exemption.
+Now an amount should be received in trust and shall also be held in the trust to qualify for an exemption.
+An amount received in trust but not held in trust shall not qualify for the exemption.

 Amount received in the course of business

 Presently there are four items listed in sub – clause (xii) where the amount received in the course of business will be exempted from deposits.

 Additional items after this amendment rules are –

 “(e) as an advance towards consideration for providing future services in the form of a warranty or maintenance contract as per written agreement or arrangement, if the period for providing such services does not exceed the period prevalent as per common business practice or five years, from the date of acceptance of such service whichever is less;